dogfishbar/peter.kugel/index.md

 ## From Phil/Howard

-Retired Computer Science Professor Peter Kugel passed on October 11, 2021 at the age of 91 after a long and happy life.
+Retired Computer Science Professor Peter Kugel passed away on October 11, 2021.
+He died at the age of 91, at home with his family at his bedside.
+He was a much beloved member of the Computer Science Department from shortly after its founding in 197?.

+Peter was an exceptional colleague and a generous mentor to both students and junior faculty.
+His scholarly interests were broad but his main interests centered around human intelligence and computability.

+*2021 at the age of 91 after a long and happy life.

 His son, Jeremy Kugel said, "Peter endured a litany of illnesses, always with grace and optimism.
 He was a good man who had